OSGeo/gdal/doc/source/drivers/raster/rraster.rst

 The following creation options are supported:

 -  INTERLEAVE=BIP/BIL/BSQ.
 Respectively band interleaved by pixel, band interleaved by line, band sequential.
-Default to BIL
+Default to BIL.
+   Starting with GDAL 3.5, when copying from a source dataset with multiple bands which advertises a INTERLEAVE metadata item, if the INTERLEAVE creation option is not specified, the source dataset INTERLEAVE will be automatically taken into account.
 -  PIXELTYPE=SIGNEDBYTE.
 To write Byte bands as signed byte instead of unsigned byte.